Merry Christmas, Bedford Falls

 Decades ago McDonald’s ran a magazine ad, showing the brands that the fast food company used for its ingredients.
 There was an image of flour companies, large-scale food providers, which included Quaker Oats, Kraft, Heinz and many others.
 Of course, now on their web site McDonald’s showcases farmers with whom they’ve partnered, and ranchers whose livelihoods result in our beef sandwiches.
-Every company serves customers who seek value, pursuing tangible and intangible means to make their own lives or own companies better.
-So a farmer who sells potatoes that ultimately reaches McDonald’s should perceive and embrace his role, and should find value in the final deliverable.
+Every company serves value-seeking customers, pursuing tangible and intangible means to make their own lives or their own companies better.
+So a farmer who sells potatoes that ultimately reaches McDonald’s should perceive and embrace his role, and should find value in that final deliverable.
 Say what you want about McDonald’s, I know a side order of their fries put a gratified smile on my stomach over many decades.

-Both the products and services we deliver offer a value, proximate and distant.
+Products and services we deliver offer a value, that might be proximate or distant.
 That value elevates society’s needs and the individual souls who comprise them.
 As the miraculous market responds to that value, so too must we, as stewards of a company, demand that our products are valuable in our own eyes and our teams’.

-In a life sciences firm, internal quarterly reviews, delivered to countless employees worldwide, often focused on the financial results, almost purely and solely.
+In one life sciences firm, internal quarterly reviews, delivered to countless employees worldwide, often focused on the financial results, almost purely and solely.
 There were celebrations surrounding the increased demand of our services from Abbott, or Johnson and Johnson.
-Major successes with contracts and partnerships with Astra Zeneca were touted.
-But it wasn’t just us and our big pharma customers who gained.
+Major successes with contracts and partnerships with big pharma were touted.
+But it wasn’t just us and our big pharma clients who gained.
 It was the patient whose life was improved (or even saved!) thanks to those increased sales and partnerships.
-Sure, the quarter, year on year, looked good.
+Sure, the quarter, year on year, looked good, and that means survival.
 But what else, beyond that?
-What does that success really mean to us, the buyers, and the buyers of buyers?
+What does that success really mean to those who are relieved of pain.
+Who are the buyers, and the buyers of buyers who benefit?

 If we manage a call center for a support hub, do we believe in the product or are we there just to make a buck?
-By the way, making a buck is pretty important for survival, but is our career choice, our day to day service, recognized as our connection to other lives?
+No kidding, making a buck is survival, but is our career choice, our day to day service, recognized as our connection to other lives?

-The firm is the sum of the unique parts, thanks to the unique personalities, delivering the dinner chardonnay, the launch of an Apollo rocket, the relief of a disaster victim, the privacy of a living room.
-Humanity’s miracle is the billions of lives that are happier because of the products you deliver and all of our contributions.
+The firm is the sum of the unique parts, thanks to the unique personalities.
+Delivering the dinner chardonnay, the launch of an Apollo rocket, the relief of a disaster victim, the privacy of a living room, your firm is touching your neighbor.
+Humanity’s miracle is the billions of lives that are happier because of the products you deliver and the contributions from your supply chain.

 If our teams can’t perceive the value of the company in its mission, and if we can't imagine the happiness and satisfaction of those customers who are better off because of what we delivered, then our value as human beings is diminished.

 Throughout my career I’ve heard some colleagues pejoratively and crudely refer to their presence in a company as prostitution. “...I don't like it here.
 I need the buck..”
 So they suffer the day, to return to their homes at night, pay the rent and put food on the table.
-Is this as far as we’ve evolved with our institutional frameworks, our property rights, our trade, our respect of individuals, the freedom we enjoy?
+Is this as far as we’ve evolved with our institutional frameworks, our mutual respect, our trade, our individuality, the freedom we enjoy?
 Is this sad perspective still the paradigm in the 21st century?

 Deep inside, you really are a hero.